gjpelletier/weightedcorrs/README.md

 results['wmean'] is the output of the weighted means

 Input of w is optional.
 If w=0, 1, or is omitted, then the function assigns w = np.ones(nobs).
 If w=0 or omitted, then the covariance and standard deviations are unweighted and normalizd to nobs-1, and the means are unweighted.
 If w=1, then the covariance and standard deviations are unweighted and normlizd to nobs, and the means are unweighted.
 Otherwise, if w is an input vector of weights, then results are normalized to nobs for output of standard deviations and covariance, and the means are weighted by w.
-If w=0 or omitted, or if the input vector of w = np.ones(nobs), then there is no difference between weightedcorrs(Y, w) and np.corrcoef(X,rowvar=False).
+If w=0 or omitted, or if the input vector of w = np.ones(nobs), then there is no difference between weightedcorrs(X, w) and np.corrcoef(X,rowvar=False).

 # Reference: